Frequently Asked Questions

 • It is free to apply via UNSW Apply Online for domestic postgraduate students.
 Please note that applications for the Juris Doctor - 9150, Master of Teaching (Secondary) - 8926, Master of Teaching (Primary) – 8925, and all programs offered by the School of Population Health are made via the Universities Admissions Centre (UAC).
 You'll incur a processing fee if you are a domestic postgraduate student and are applying via UAC.
 Visit UAC for key dates and the Early Bird and Standard processing fees.

-• Offers to UNSW are based on academic merit and you’ll need to meet academic entry requirements and English language requirements to get an offer from UNSW.
+• Offers to UNSW are based on academic merit and you’ll need to meet academic entry requirements and English language requirements to be considered for an offer from UNSW.
 You can check entry requirements to your desired UNSW degree via our Degree pages.

 To apply, you’ll need to provide relevant documents to prove you have met the requirements, such as copies of your award certificate, academic transcript, proof of citizenship and proof of English language proficiency.